CRAN Task View: Empirical Finance

-- The TSdbi package provides a unifying interface for several time series data base backends, and its SQL implementations provide a database table design.
+- The TSdbi (archived) package provides a unifying interface for several time series data base backends, and its SQL implementations provide a database table design.

 - The IBrokers package provides access to the Interactive Brokers API for data access (but requires an account to access the service).

 - The data.table package provides very efficient and fast access to in-memory data sets such as asset prices.